sqlshoot/SQL-Shoot/contributing.md

 - `IDatabaseVersionProvider`

 Tips for implementing `IChangeHistoryStore`:
-- Inject the `ScriptTemplateProvider` to read in scripts (see existing code by way of example)
 - Inject the `ITimestampProvider` to get timestamps

 Create a subclass of `Parser` for your database.
 You won't necessarily need to override any of the methods to begin with.